darma valley

 The entire Darma valley, by far, turned out to be my personal favorite in Uttarakhand.
 I liked its setting.
 Small towns were strategically placed, every few kilometres.

 The valley was continuously green and occasionally colourful.
 The many waterfalls that came on my way, were also no less appealing.
 But the construction of the motorable road is changing quickly.
-Some locals have already lost their job.
+Some locals have already lost their jobs.
 Porters are forced to sell their horses and drill the rocks.
 In a year or two, the road will connect most of the villages in the valley – making Panchachuli Base Camp an easy deal for tourists.

 panchachuli base camp trek